raygun101/MarkupKit/README.md

     <UILabel text="Hello, World!"/>

+This markup is equivalent to the following Swift code:

+    let label = UILabel()
+    label.text = "Hello, World!"

 Building an interface in markup can significantly reduce development time.
 For example, the periodic table shown below was constructed using a combination of MarkupKit's layout views and `UILabel` instances:

 ![](README/periodic-table.png)